PingOne Advanced Identity Cloud

 Can I partially promote configuration?
 Or promote the configuration for an individual realm?

-ForgeRock promotes static configuration for the whole environment, so promotions always include all realms and all other static configuration.
+Ping Identity promotes static configuration for the whole environment, so promotions always include all realms and all other static configuration.
 It is therefore not possible to promote partial configuration of any kind between environments, or promote the configuration for an individual realm between environments.

 What kind of configuration changes can my company make?

-ForgeRock considers configuration to be either dynamic or static.
+Ping Identity considers configuration to be either dynamic or static.

 Dynamic configuration

-Dynamic configuration changes occur automatically when your application end users use Identity Cloud features.
-For example, when they configure applications or add users in the Identity Cloud admin UI, the changes take effect immediately in the development, staging, or production environments.
+Dynamic configuration changes occur automatically when your application end users use Advanced Identity Cloud features.
+For example, when they configure applications or add users in the Advanced Identity Cloud admin UI, the changes take effect immediately in the development, staging, or production environments.

 Static configuration